vercingetorx/nimcrypt/README.md

 - Strong passwords matter.
 Increase Argon2 parameters (`--m`, `--t`, `--p`) as your machine allows.
 - Forgetting the password means the data cannot be recovered.

+## Warning

+ - [Aurora-PI](https://github.com/vercingetorx/aurora-pi) is an experimental cipher that has not been peer reviewed.
+It should not be used when you need gueranteed security.